abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 2. Arrays: `=( )` <a href="#arrays" id="arrays"></a>

 **Bash** also supports arrays, i.e., variables containing multiple values.
 Since all variables in **Bash** by default are strings, you can store in the very same array integers, text, etc. The array index in **Bash** starts with zero, and there is no limit to the size of an array.
-An array can be initialized with its elements in a few ways — the quickest one is to use the round brace syntax `=( ... )`.
+An array can be initialized with its elements in a few ways &mdash; the quickest one is to use the round brace syntax `=( ... )`.
 This syntax is illustrated with the following code snippet:

 ```bash
 SomeArray=( 5 a ccc 44 )